-Each year, all young people (regardless of their situation) should ideally:
+Each year, all young people (regardless of their academic situation) should:

-- □ Complete the annual "Conduct Career Exploration & Preparation" Goal, which includes doing at least one career exploration activity with their Coach and/or Career Specialist.
-The career exploration activity should be tailored to their interests and developmental stage.
-Some tools include Hats and Ladders, career assessments, etc. Why is it helpful for everyone to do career exploration.
-(See Fair Futures Program Manual Section 22) - □ Complete at least one Career Development Experience each year.
-Why?
-Career development experiences help young people build build self-esteem, confidence, soft skills, technical skills, their resume, and network of adult and peer supports ... and much more!
-(See Fair Futures Program Manual Section 22) - □ Ideally, young people have at least one meaningful career development experience during the summer.
+- Complete the annual "Conduct Career Exploration & Preparation" Goal, which includes doing at least one career exploration activity, creating/updating a resume, and doing career development goal setting with their Coach.
+The career exploration activity should be tailored to their interests. - ☐ Complete at least one Career Development Experience each year.
+Ideally, young people have at least one meaningful career development experience during the school year and one during the summer.
 The selected experience should be in line with that young person's interests, developmental stage, academic situation, needs, and longer-term goals.